 The factors chosen represent surplus needed to provide for claims in excess of reserves resulting from increased policyholder longevity calibrated to a 95th percentile level.
 For the purpose of this calibration aggregate reserves were assumed to provide for an 85th percentile outcome.

 Longevity risk was considered over the entire lifetime of the policies since these annuity policies are generally not subject to repricing.
 Calibration of longevity risk considered both trend risk based on uncertainty in future population mortality improvements, as well as level or volatility risk which derives from misestimation of current population mortality rates or random fluctuations.
-Trend risk applies equally to all populations whereas level and volatility risk factors decrease with larger portfolios consistent with the law of large numbers.

-Statutory reserve was chosen as the exposure base as a consistent measure of the economic exposure to increased longevity.
+Trend risk applies equally to all populations whereas level and volatility risk factors decrease with larger portfolios consistent with the law of large numbers.For non-Longevity Reinsurance products statutory reserve was chosen as the exposure base as a consistent measure of the economic exposure to increased longevity.
+For Longevity Reinsurance products statutory reserve floor (as defined in VM-22) was chosen as the exposure base which lines up with the economic exposure to increased longevity than VM-22 reserves.
 Factors were also scaled by reserve level since number of insured policyholders is a less accessible measure of company specific volatility risk.
 Factors provided are pre-tax and were developed assuming a 21% tax adjustment would be subsequently applied.

 Specific Instructions for Application of the Formula